-Ads.cert uses cryptographically-signed bid request to verify and validate the inventory.
-It starts with publisher generating two encrypted keys—public key and private key.
-The public key is visible to everyone and available on publisher’s website.
+Ads.cert uses cryptographically-signed bid requests to verify and validate the inventory.
+It starts with the publisher generating two encrypted keys—public key and private key.
+The public key is visible to everyone and available on the publisher’s website.
 And the private key is only for publisher containing authentication details of the inventory.

 Before making a deal, publisher shares the private key with the SSP.
 Using this private key, SSP creates bid requests and attach the private key signature with each request.
 This signature contains the details of the inventory (available impression, website details, supporting format and more).
 On the buyer side, the DSP matches the public key with the private key.
 If both the value match, DSP will know that the inventory is authentic and unmodified.

 Ads.cert is only supported by OpenRTB 3.0.
 OpenRTB 3.0 is designed by IAB to enforce new programmatic buying techniques.
 However, OpenRTB 3.0 is not backward compatible.
 Meaning, it doesn’t support the older versions.
 And in order to update to the newer technology, DSP and SSP will have to pay a significant amount in engineering costs.

 But there were some problems that ads.txt failed to resolve.
 Ads.txt doesn’t specify the inventory type.
 Meaning, display inventory can be repackaged and sold as video, and therefore artificially inflate CPMs for publishers.
 Also, the creation and insertion of ads.txt file is a manual process.
 Due to human error, any information uploaded can be wrong.

 Here’s how ads.cert can help advertisers and publishers: